From Conversational AI to In App Voice Agents: Why Financial Services Needs More Than Chat

 The typical implementation is a chatbot that answers FAQs, provides account balances, and escalates to a human agent when the customer asks anything remotely complex.
 It deflects some call volume.
 It frustrates a significant percentage of customers.
 It doesn't move the needle on the metrics that matter.

 The problem isn't the technology.
-The problem is the paradigm — treating AI as a conversational layer on top of existing processes, rather than as the foundation of a redesigned customer experience.
+The problem is the paradigm: treating AI as a conversational layer on top of existing processes, rather than as something that can actually do the work inside the product.

 The FAQ bot problem